filcon/PSU_electronics_detection/README.md

 Save and recompile again by running **make**.
 Other options can be used with GPUs but more configurations are required.
 In the project a Nidia GTX 1050 Ti was used.

-Network configuration files with the models architecture and hiperparameters can be found on the **cfg folder**, inside darknet.
+Network configuration files with the models architecture and hyperparameters can be found on the **cfg folder**, inside darknet.
 The used **cfg** file **yolov3.cfg**, which is provided in this repository, is an adaptation of the **yolov3-voc.cfg**.

 #### 3.2.2.
 Transfer learning